8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 You might have the most brilliant sales training program in the world.
 But if your sales trainer is as personable as a lump of coal, you’ll make little lumps of coal of your trainees.

-It's a big training mistake to let the wrong person lead education for the entire team.
+Letting the wrong person lead education for the entire team is a big training mistake.

-The trainer is the one making the learning experience real, actionable, fast-paced, and fun.
+The trainer makes the learning experience real, actionable, fast-paced, and fun.
 If your trainees are treated as “nothing special,” that feeling will rub off on your customers too, leaving them feeling like “they’re nothing special” also.

 How to fix it: